insyncsolutions/appseconnectdocs/_posts/Getting-Started/2021-07-11-create-your-first-processflow.md

 13)	Join the dragged nodes from Start to End.
 On joining the mapper node & the destination application, the transformation window opens.
 The user can perform the mapping for the choosen applications.
 ![Create Basicprocessflow20](/staticfiles/processflow/media/create-basicprocessflow20.png)
-**Note: You need to save the fully created processflow for opening the Mapper Node Configuration Window, after linking all the nodes from START to END.**
+**Note : You need to save the fully created processflow for opening the Mapper Node Configuration Window, after linking all the nodes from START to END.**

 14)	You can edit the mapping anytime by clicking over the node configuration button, available on the [Mapper](/processflow/working-with-mapper/) Node.
 Clicking on the cross button will delete the node from the designer panel.
 ![Create Basicprocessflow21](/staticfiles/processflow/media/create-basicprocessflow21.png)
-**Note: Every node has a node configuration button except End, the configuration window opens when clicked on that button.**
+**Note : Every node has a node configuration button except End, the configuration window opens when clicked on that button.**
 15)	Once all the nodes are joined, the steps for creating a processflow ends.
 You can also add other nodes as per the business requirement.
 16)	Click **save** button once the processflow is designed.
 The saved processflow would be listed under the folder you have created.
 ![Create Basicprocessflow22](/staticfiles/processflow/media/create-basicprocessflow22.png)